 Hear the latest chart at Mixcloud.com/Blastocast.

-With that in mind, and with festival bills filling up by the day, I will release a fortnight chart bigging up UK country.
+With that in mind, and with festival bills filling up by the day, I will put out a chart at the start of every season bigging up UK country.
 The richness of the scene and the many active bands in it mean filling 40 places is a cinch; I could easily have done a top 100 but this show would run for hours.

-This Top 40 uses a variety of sources to count down the biggest songs by country acts who live and work in the UK.
-Particular emphasis is placed on radio play on key outlets such as the BBC or Chris Country, as well as mentions on go-to websites like Belles & Gals, Lyric Magazine and Your Life in a Song.
-Acts who are on tour to promote their material will also have their songs move up the chart in any given fortnight.
+Broadcast in March, June, September and December with a Festive Fifty, this Top 40 uses a variety of sources to count down the biggest songs by country acts who live and work in the UK.
+Particular emphasis is placed on radio play on key outlets such as the BBC, Absolute Country or Chris Country, as well as mentions on go-to websites like Belles & Gals, Lyric Magazine and Your Life in a Song.
+Acts who are on tour to promote their material will also have their songs move up the chart in any given season.

 To ensure that many voices are heard, all artists are limited to one song as a lead artist in one chart.
 Cover songs are permitted, as acts often push cover versions on their social media feeds and Youtube channels.
 I will always list the most recent release, one which is referred to by an act as their ‘current single’.
 In the case of an EP, it will be the track they have chosen as the lead track.
 In exceptional circumstances, ie if the act’s music has been played by a notable DJ or has had a life of its own through a viral video or recording, that track will be the act’s ‘single’.